metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

          rose tutorial consolidation-tutorial
          cd ~/cylc-run/consolidation-tutorial

+      Set the intial and final cycle point as you did in the :ref:`previous tutorial
+      <tutorial-cylc-runtime-tutorial-suite-initial-and-final-cyle-points>`.

    2. **Move Site-Wide Settings Into The** ``root`` **Family.**

-      The following three environment variables are used by multiple tasks.
+      The following three environment variables are used by multiple tasks:

       .. code-block:: none